 Due to bio security concerns, no products that have come into contact with bees, honey or wax can be accepted for return or exchange.

 All returns must be authorized via email or phone prior to shipping.
 Please e-mail email@example.com or call 403-764-8177 to start the return process.

 Discounted items or items purchased with a promo code are considered a final sale.
 Discount codes may not be retroactively applied to previous orders.
 No exceptions.

 Beekeeping products can be tough to ship!
 Here is our shipping policy.

 Thank you for supporting Worker and Hive Bee Supply.
 The following are the terms and conditions that constitute our Shipping Policy.

 Shipment processing time: All orders are processed within 2-3 business days.
-Orders are not shipped or delivered on weekends or holidays.
+Orders are shipped Tuesday through Friday, excluding holidays.
 If we are experiencing a high volume of orders, shipments may be delayed by a few days.
 Please allow additional days in transit for delivery.
 If there will be a significant delay in shipment of your order, we will contact you via email or telephone.

 Shipment Confirmation & Order tracking: You will receive a Shipment Confirmation email once your order has shipped containing your tracking number(s).
 The tracking number will be active within 24 hours.